The Secret War of Lisa Simpson: Production

-The episode was written by Richard Appel, but the idea of Bart and Lisa attending a military academy had previously been pitched, and had been floating around since 1991.
+The episode was written by Richard Appel, but the idea of Bart and Lisa Simpson attending a military academy had previously been pitched and had been floating around for The Simpsons since 1991.
 The idea had not yet been used as an episode plot, because the writers had not felt comfortable with taking Bart and Lisa to a strange place early in the series.
 Because this is the season finale, Yeardley Smith returned to the series for the first time since "In Marge We Trust" since she caught the flu after recording her lines in that episode, despite having brief lines recorded at home and being credited in the previous episodes "Homer's Enemy" and "The Simpsons Spin-Off Showcase".

 During the scene where the Commandant is talking, there is a brief shot of Lisa blinking.
 As there had been an error in the final print of the episode, the shot was animated, painted and shot on May 16, 1997, the Friday before the episode's airdate.
 The spiky blond-haired boy, who runs towards the Eliminator while screaming, is a caricature of director Mike B. Anderson.

 Reception

 The episode originally aired on May 18, 1997, as the season finale, along with a rerun of "The Springfield Files."
 The episode was mistakenly anticipated by some as being about Lisa launching "a legal battle" to enroll at the military school.
 In its original broadcast, "The Secret War of Lisa Simpson" finished 47th in ratings for the week of May 12–18, 1997, with a Nielsen rating of 8.3, equivalent to approximately 8.1 million viewing households.
 It was the second highest-rated show on the Fox network that week, following The X-Files.

-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, disliked the episode, writing that it was "very dull" and that Dafoe was not used well.
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, disliked the episode, writing that it was "very dull" and that Dafoe was not used well.
 However, Dafoe is one of show runner Josh Weinstein's favorite guest stars.
 Ian Johnson argued Dafoe's casting was "rare" and "somewhat offbeat".

 Journalist Raju Mudhar also wrote that in this episode, "The Simpsons have succinctly laid out our eventual future."
 This referred to the rise of robots in the real world and the quote from this episode:

 "The wars of the future will not be fought on the battlefield or at sea.
 They will be fought in space, or possibly on top of a very tall mountain.
 In either case, most of the actual fighting will be done by small robots.
 And as you go forth today remember always your duty is clear: To build and maintain those robots."